electrocucaracha/krd/docs/src/tuning_calico.rst

 | Calico       | v3.23.3            |
 +--------------+--------------------+

-`Calico <https://projectcalico.docs.tigera.io/>`_  is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
-Calico supports a broad range of platforms including Kubernetes, OpenShift, Mirantis Kubernetes Engine (MKE), OpenStack, and bare metal services.
+`Calico <https://projectcalico.docs.tigera.io/>`_ is an open-source networking and network security solution for containers, virtual machines, and native host-based workloads.
+Calico supports a wide range of platforms, including Kubernetes, OpenShift, Mirantis Kubernetes Engine (MKE), OpenStack, and bare metal environments.

-Calico supports three routing modes.
+Calico offers three routing modes:

 **IP-in-IP**

-IP-in-IP is a simple form of encapsulation achieved by putting an IP packet inside another.
-A transmitted packet contains an outer header with *host* source and destination IPs and an inner header with *pod* source and destination IPs.
+IP-in-IP encapsulates traffic by placing one IP packet inside another.
+The outer header contains the *host* source and destination IPs, while the inner header includes the *pod* source and destination IPs.

 **VXLAN (Virtual Extensible LAN)**

-VXLAN has a slightly higher per-packet overhead because the header is larger, but unless you are running very network intensive workloads the difference is not something you would typically notice.
-The other small difference between the two types of encapsulation is that Calico’s VXLAN implementation does not use BGP, whereas Calico’s IP in IP implementation uses BGP between Calico nodes.
+VXLAN adds more overhead per packet due to a larger header, but unless your workloads are extremely network-intensive, the performance difference is usually negligible.
+Unlike IP-in-IP, Calico’s VXLAN implementation does not use BGP routing, while IP-in-IP relies on BGP to exchange routes between Calico nodes.

 **Direct**

-Direct sends packets as if they came directly from the pod.
-Since there is no encapsulation and de-capsulation overhead, direct is highly performant.
+Direct mode sends packets directly from pods to their destinations without encapsulation or decapsulation, resulting in the highest performance.

 Backend Results
 ###############